srisarya/LMS_Reproducible-R/r_course/introToR_Session1.md

 ```

 Many functions however have an order to their arguments.
-Try and look at the arguments for the dir() function.
+Try and look at the arguments for the dir() function using [?dir](https://stat.ethz.ch/R-manual/R-devel/library/base/html/list.files.html).

 ```
 ?dir